Gratitude Letters and Visits

 Gratitude Letters : Skills to Practice

 Some lucky people are naturally grateful!
 Most therapists think that we can help those who aren't learn to be more grateful through practicing interventions that teach gratitude.
 Like all good coping skills for depression, gratitude needs to be practiced.
 Journaling is one way to practice gratitude.
 But perhaps a more powerful way is to express your gratitude and thanks outwardly so it can be received.

-Some studies show that gratitude letters and visits can decrease depression in the letter writer for up to three months after the visit, and increase a sense of well being and happiness in both the person expressing gratitude and the person receiving it.
+Some studies show that gratitude letters can decrease depression in the letter writer for up to three months and increase a sense of well being and happiness in both the person expressing gratitude and the person receiving it.

-Martin Seligman who is considered the father of positive psychology suggests guidelines for how to perform a gratitude visit.
+Martin Seligman who is considered the father of positive psychology suggests guidelines for how to write a gratitude letter

 Write a letter on one page of paper and have it laminated.

 - Take up to a month if necessary to comprise the letter.
 Carefully consider all the ways this person has contributed to your life.

 - Then, make an appointment with this person without letting them know what the visit is for.